Recommended Bird Watching Equipment, Gear and Resources

 To See Every Bird On Earth by Dan Koeppel

-I originally checked it out from the library as an audio book and subsequently listened to it 3 times through.
+I originally checked it out from the library as an audiobook and subsequently listened to it three times.
 It does a nice job of introducing some of the oddities of the birding subculture and also illustrates how bird watching can turn into an obsession at the expense of your family.Purchase Now

 The Big Year by Mark Obmascik

 This book was turned into a movie a few years ago.
 It’s a great way to get introduced to the crazy annual competition of who can see the most birds in a year.
-Trust me, it will get you thinking how you can accomplish your own big year.Purchase Now
+Trust me; it will get you thinking how you can accomplish your big year.Purchase Now

-The following websites are some of the best bird watching resources on Planet Earth.
+The following sites are some of the best bird watching resources on Planet Earth.

 With local chapters all across the United States, Audubon is leading the charge to conserve and restore natural ecosystems by focusing on birds and wildlife.
 They provide almost daily articles ranging across all topics.
 From politics to the fine details of bird identification.